The largest of all tree-borne fruits, jack fruit is oval-shaped and knobbly-skinned. This fruit can weigh up to eighty or ninety pounds.

 Hami-Gua melons are available typically in local markets during the spring and summer months.

 The Hami-Gua melon is a muskmelon that takes form in over 180 different variations, creating melons of different sizes, patterns, colors and shapes.
 The melons common denominator is their sugar content.
 On the Brix scale, Hami melons score 14 to 16% sugar content.
-The flavor of the melon is a complex interaction of sugar, ph, texture and volatile compounds, making each melon variety individually unique.
+The flavor of the melon is a complex interaction of sugar, acid, texture and volatile compounds, making each melon variety individually unique.

 Hami-Gua melons are most frequently prepared and eaten fresh.
 Hami-Gua melon pairs well with curry, cucumber, citrus juice, mint, basil, chilies, red onion, coconut milk, feta cheese and cottage cheese.
 In China the Hami-Gua melon is popularly baked into mooncakes, crushed and added to carbonated beverages and dried into strips.
 Having a long shelf life, Hami-Gua melons can keep up to thirty days without refrigeration.
 Once cut Hami-Gua melon should be stored in a sealed container in the refrigerator and consumed within four days.